openstack-archive/networking-hyperv/doc/specs/scale-hyperv-neutron-agent.rst

 address this, the PyMI module has been created and it will be used instead [2].
 PyMI is a drop-in replacement of WMI, as it maintains the same interface, via its WMI wrapper, meaning that PyMI can be used on any previous, current and future branches of networking-hyperv.
-It has been been observed that PyMI reduces the execution time by roughly 2.0-2.2X, compared to the old WMI.
+It has been observed that PyMI reduces the execution time by roughly 2.0-2.2X, compared to the old WMI.

 **b.** Implement vNIC creation / deletion event listeners.
 Currently, the